Enter password to view case study

 Process Innovation

-A few months into my time at PwC, I noticed something wasn't working.
-Figma was new to PwC.
-Most projects had just transitioned from Adobe XD.
-Developers got all their information from Azure DevOps and were used to receiving static mockups as attached images.
-They weren't accustomed to a collaborative process.
+A few months in, I noticed a pattern.
+Figma was new to PwC and most projects had just transitioned from Adobe XD.
+Developers got their information from Azure DevOps and expected static mockups as attached images.
+They weren't accustomed to collaborative design processes.

 The Old Process